 By the end of the recital, the foyer of the church was brimming with baby donations!
 I have a PT Cruiser and we were barely able to make everything fit.
 The final numbers for donations included:

 - 4,724 individual baby wipes

 - and many other baby necessities ranging from soap to teethers.

-I selected eight different pregnancy help organizations and women’s help resources in Spokane, WA and Coeur d’Alene, ID to receive part of what we were blessed with.
+I selected eight different pregnancy resource centers and women’s help resources in Spokane, WA and Coeur d’Alene, ID to receive part of what we were blessed with.
 We were able to bestow upon each center many items that were on their wish list and therefore ease their financial burden.